jeremymreed/pomodoro-task-tracker/README.md

 Warning: This software is very much alpha quality.
 Do not use this to track tasks in a production environment.

 I have only tested this software on Linux.

-(I use Manjaro KDE)
+# Requirements:

+This software has the following requirements:

+1. Xorg environment.
+This software will not work on Wayland.
+2. nodejs v10.24.1 runtime.

 # Usage: